-A man who snapped at his South Asian neighbor with a racial slur in a heated discussion could face charges but not for a hate crime, Canadian police said.
+A man who snapped at his South Asian neighbor with a racial slur in a heated discussion could face charges but not for

 The incident, which was caught in a now-viral video, took place on a local road in Surrey, a city in the Canadian province of British Columbia on May 28.